 Staying informed about your teeth is one of the most beneficial things you can do to keep up your dental health.
 If your teeth aren’t healthy, it can lead to complications in the rest of your body, so it’s important to know what’s going on at all times.

-Unfortunately, in today’s world of the Internet and an over-abundance of information from well-meaning friends and family, it’s easy to get mislead by myths and misinformation about dental health.
+Unfortunately, in today’s world of Internet-based knowledge and an over-abundance of information from well-meaning friends and family, it’s easy to be mislead by myths and misinformation about dental conditions and best practices.
 This can lead you to making poor decisions about your teeth, which can lead to even more complications.

 So, instead of stumbling around in the dark, let LeDowns Dentistry debunk some of the most common dental myths for you.

-If your wisdom teeth aren’t causing—and won’t cause—any serious complications in your mouth, it might be best to leave them be.
+If your wisdom teeth aren’t causing—and won’t cause—any serious complications in your mouth, it might be prudent to leave them be.

-While most whitening kits are safe, we still recommend coming to our office to get professional whitening services.
+While most whitening kits are safe, we still recommend coming to our office to get professional teeth whitening in Denver CO.

 Ask if You’re Concerned

 Remember that we’re always here to answer any questions you have about your dental care and health.
 If you read something online that you’re not sure about, don’t hesitate to ask us about it.
 We’re more than happy to help you feel comfortable with your routine oral care and keep you informed on actual dental facts.